MarkMorow/AppConsentPhishingSample/README.md

 To run this sample, you'll need:

 > - [Python 3+](https://www.python.org/downloads/release/python-364/)
 > - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [how to get an Azure AD tenant.](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
+For more information on how to get an Azure AD tenant, see [how to get an Azure AD tenant.](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant).
+Or sign up for a free developer tenant with sample data [here](https://developer.microsoft.com/en-us/microsoft-365/dev-program).

 ### Step 1:  Clone or download this repository